socketlabs/socketlabs-python/README.md

 <a name="version"></a>
 # Version
+* 1.2.1 - Adding optional retry logic for Http requests.
+If configured, the request will retry when certain 500 errors occur (500, 502, 503, 504)
 * 1.1.1 - Adding request timeout value on the client for Http requests
 * 1.1.0 - Adds Amp Html Support
 * 1.0.0 - Initial Release